 all port handling charges.

-can change at any time.
-The import tariff rate is applied to the “customs value” of the goods: the sum of the
+rates can change at any time.
+The import tariff rate is applied to the “customs value” of the goods: the sum of

 The Industrialized Products Tax (IPI) affects both national and foreign products modified in some way for

 consumption or use.
 Rates generally vary from zero to 20 percent.
 The customs value of the goods plus the